johnprif/resume/README.md

 ---

-© 2025 [Your Name].
+© 2025 John Priftis.
 All rights reserved.